-Learning Outcome Criterion Content communicate legal and political information 8. communicate legal and political information Part 1 - Principles and Practices of Australia's Westminster Parliamentary System of Government Part 2 - Australian Federal Constitutional Government Part 3 - Australian and International Law Part 4 - Dispute Resolution: Civil and Criminal describe the principles of a liberal democracy describe and assess structures and processes of Australia's Westminster parliamentary system of government Part 1 - Principles and Practices of Australia's Westminster Parliamentary System of Government describe and assess features and processes of Australia's Westminster parliamentary system of government describe and assess structures and processes of Australia's Westminster parliamentary system of government Part 1 - Principles and Practices of Australia's Westminster Parliamentary System of Government describe and assess federal constitutional government in Australia describe and assess structures and processes of Australia's Westminster parliamentary system of government Part 2 - Australian Federal Constitutional Government describe issues of Aboriginal and Torres Strait Islander peoples in the Australian legal and political systems describe and assess structures and processes of Australia's Westminster parliamentary system of government Part 1 - Principles and Practices of Australia's Westminster Parliamentary System of Government Part 2 - Australian Federal Constitutional Government describe how statute and common law are made in Australia, the process of Australian law reform and assess interactions between parliament and courts as lawmakers describe and analyse aspects of Australian law Part 3 - Australian and International Law describe the institutions of international law and how international law is made and enforced 3. describe and analyse aspects of International law Part 3 - Australian and International Law describe and evaluate Australia's criminal and civil justice system and dispute resolution system 4. describe and analyse Australian dispute resolution systems and processes 5. describe and analyse Australia's criminal justice system Part 4 - Dispute Resolution: Civil and Criminal correctly use terms and concepts relevant to Australia's and to international legal and political systems 8. communicate legal and political information Part 1 - Principles and Practices of Australia's Westminster Parliamentary System of Government
+earning Outcome Criterion Content • communicate legal and political information 7. communicate legal and political information Part 1 - Principles and Practices of Australia's Westminster Parliamentary System of Government Part 2 - Australian Federa Constitutional Government Part 3 - Australian and International Law Part 4 - Dispute Resolution: Civil and Criminal • describe the principles of a liberal democracy 1. describe and assess structures and processes of Australia's Westminster parliamentary system of government Part 1 - Principles and Practices of Australia's Westminster Parliamentary System of Government describe and assess features and processes of Australia's Westminster parliamentary system of government 1. describe and assess structures and processes of Australia's Westminster parliamentary system of government Part 1 - Principles and Practices of Australia's Westminster Parliamentary System of Government • describe and assess federal constitutional government in Australia 1. describe and assess structures and processes of Australia's Westminster parliamentary system of government Part 2 - Australian Federa Constitutional Government • describe issues of Aboriginal and Torres Strait Islander peoples in the Australian legal and political systems 1. describe and assess structures and processes of Australia's Westminster parliamentary system of government Part 1 - Principles and Practices of Australia's Westminster Parliamentary System of Government Part 2 - Australian Federa Constitutional Government • describe how statute and common law are made in Australia, the process of Australian law reform and assess interactions between parliament and courts as lawmakers 2. describe and analyse aspects of Australian and international law • Part 3 - Australian and International Law describe how international law differs from Australian law, why international law is obeyed, and how it is enforced 2. describe and analyse aspects of Australian and international law • Part 3 - Australian and International Law describe and evaluate Australia's criminal and civil justice system and dispute resolution system 3. describe and analyse Australian dispute resolution systems and processes 4. describe and analyse Australia's criminal justice system • Part 4 - Dispute Resolution: Civil and Criminal correctly use terms and concepts relevant to Australia's and to international legal and political systems 7. communicate legal and political information Part 1 - Principles and Practices of Australia's Westminster Parliamentary System of Government

-Part 2 - Australian Federal Constitutional Government Part 3 - Australian and International Law Part 4 - Dispute Resolution: Civil and Criminal apply research, time management, planning and negotiation strategies to a legal and political studies inquiry 6. describe and analyse a topical legal issue 7. apply inquiry and research skills to plan and undertake investigations into legal issues Work Requirement apply the principles of academic integrity and correctly use referencing (citation) methodology.
-7. apply inquiry and research skills to plan and undertake investigations into legal issues Work Requirement
+Part 2 - Australian Federal Constitutional Government Part 3 - Australian and International Law Part 4 - Dispute Resolution: Civil and Criminal apply research, time management, planning and negotiation strategies to a legal and political studies inquiry 5. describe and analyse a topical legal issue6. apply inquiry and research skills to plan and undertake investigations into legal issues Work Requirement • apply the principles of academic integrity and correctly use referencing (citation) methodology.
+6. apply inquiry and research skills to plan and undertake investigations into legal issues Work Requirement